5 Updates that Rejuvenate Your Kitchen

 4. LET THERE BE LIGHT

-Sometimes even a bright coat of paint still leaves your kitchen with five-o’-clock shadow — all the time.
+Sometimes even a bright coat of paint still leaves your kitchen with a five-o’-clock shadow — all the time.
 In these cases, think about opening up part of a wall or ceiling to allow more natural light into the situation.
 Can you expand a window?
 Change a door around?
 Add a skylight?
 You don’t have to tear out whole walls, either; sometimes a very small change is all you need for extra sunshine.

 If these aren’t viable options, though, don’t despair: under-cabinet lighting transforms dim, gloomy spots into sites where you can easily read recipes, measure accurately, and see what you’re slicing (an invaluable aid to avoiding the ER!).
 Pair energy-efficient white lights with dimmers and you can go from workaday bright to a subtle, even romantic glow.
 And don’t forget the value of reflective surfaces on accessories or appliances.
 Glass tile backsplashes, a polished stainless steel sink, and copper or bronze handles, pulls, or range hoods impart their own additions to the illumination at hand.